varnishcache/varnish-cache/doc/sphinx/installation/platformnotes.rst

     $ echo "never" > /sys/kernel/mm/redhat_transparent_hugepage/enabled

-On Debian/Ubuntu systems running 3.2 kernels the default value is "madvise" and does not need to changed.
+On Debian/Ubuntu systems running 3.2 kernels the default value is "madvise" and does not need to be changed.

 OpenVZ